tengstrand/lein-polylith/migrate/migrate.md

   and base and if you have other files there, they can be deleted (you may want to keep the `readme.md` files).
-- If you have any components or bases that are not included in any other project than the `development` project, with the only purpose to be used as some kind of tooling, then this code should be moved to the new `development` directory that is a dedicated for this use:
+- If you have any components or bases that are not included in any other project than the `development` project, with the only purpose to be used as some kind of tooling, then this code should be moved to the new `development` directory that is dedicated for this use:
   - Create a top namespace under `development/src`, e.g. `dev` and maybe some sub namespaces.
-  - Copy the code from the components we want to move to the `dev` namespace or to any sub namespace of `dev` in `development`.
+  - Copy the code from the components you want to move to the `dev` namespace or to any sub namespace of `dev` in `development`.
   - Delete these components and bases.
   - If you have any test code that you also want to move, create the `development/test` directory